 Of course, it also leaves a lingering sense of unfairness, when motorists who are involved in fatal accidents can be given very light penalties, but a cyclist who didn’t counter-sue because he hates the culture of litigation is left with a huge bill.
 (As is often the case, the only winner is the lawyers…)

-It is worth pointing out that collisions between cyclists and pedestrians are rare and they can cause the cyclist to be seriously injured as well as the cyclist.
+It is worth pointing out that collisions between cyclists and pedestrians are rare and they can cause the cyclist to be seriously injured as well as the pedestrian.